5A5K1A/isoc-wp/README.md

 Internet Society WordPress Theme
 ================================

-This theme is designed to be used by Internet Society (ISOC) chapters and other ISOC-related entities to create WordPress sites using the same general design as the 2017 www.internetsociety.org site.
+This theme is designed to be used by Internet Society (ISOC) chapters and other ISOC-related entities to create WordPress sites using the same general design as the 2017 www.internetsociety.org website.

 More information - and the theme files themselves - can be found at:

 > <https://github.com/occhiobv/isoc-wp/>

-**IMPORTANT**: If you encounter any issues with using this theme - or have suggestions for changes, please check the issue tracker and raise a new issue if necessary:
+**IMPORTANT**: If you'd encounter issues using this theme (or have suggestions for changes), please check the issue tracker and raise a new issue if necessary:

 > <https://github.com/occhiobv/isoc-wp/issues>